BaltimoreOpenAir/WeatherCube/README.md

 title="soldering headers on the usb/ttl esp adapter"/>

 ### Plug things together
+Follow the following figures to connect the differents component together.
+Do not forget to place the enable jumper on the main board once the code is loaded in

 <img src="https://github.com/BaltimoreOpenAir/WeatherCube/tree/master/figures/main_board_connections.svg" width="280" style="float:right; margin: 1em 0 4em 2em;"
 title="Connections on the main board"/>